Skip to main content

 Once you’ve done vision, roadmap, release, and iteration planning, you get to take it day-by-day.

 A common practice in several agile project management methodologies is the daily standup.
-This meeting is typically about 15 minutes in length and is used by the team to share progress and bring forth challenges or blockers they are facing as they look ahead into their work for the day.
+This meeting is typically about 15 minutes long and is used by the team to share progress and bring forth challenges or blockers they face as they look ahead into their work for the day.

 Often, small questions pop up here, and holding this meeting daily ensures a quick feedback loop so the team can keep moving forward with the answers to these questions.